 Republish our articles for free, online or in print, under a Creative Commons license.

-Kayleigh Skinner joined the Mississippi Today team in January 2017 as an education and legislative reporter and advanced to a senior staff member in her four years with the company.
+Kayleigh Skinner served the Mississippi Today team from January 2017 as an education and legislative reporter and advanced to senior level roles in 2020 to October 2023.
 Before joining Mississippi Today, Kayleigh worked at The Hechinger Report, Chalkbeat Tennessee, and The Commercial Appeal.
 She has appeared on MSNBC, NPR, and BBC Newsday Radio to discuss her reporting.

 Michelle Liu was a 2018 corps member for Report for America, a national service program that places talented journalists in local newsrooms.
 She covered criminal justice issues across the state from June 2018 until May 2020.
 Prior to joining the Mississippi Today team, her work appeared in the New Haven Independent.

-Adam Ganucheau, as Mississippi Today's editor-in-chief, oversees the newsroom and works with the editorial team to fulfill our mission of producing high-quality journalism in the public interest.
-Adam has covered politics and state government for Mississippi Today since February 2016.
-A native of Hazlehurst, Adam has worked as a staff reporter for AL.com, The Birmingham News and The Clarion-Ledger and his work has appeared in The New York Times, The Washington Post and Atlanta Journal-Constitution.
-Adam earned his bachelor’s in journalism from the University of Mississippi.
+He previously worked as a staff reporter for Mississippi Today, AL.com, The Birmingham News, and the Clarion Ledger.
+His work has appeared in The New York Times, The Washington Post and Atlanta Journal-Constitution.
+He earned his bachelor’s in journalism from the University of Mississippi in 2014.